Julie

 Joanna

-Joanna Banyard is studying her Masters, having previously completed her BSc(EnvSc) degree.
+Joanna Banyard is studying her Masters, having previously completed her Bachelor of Science (Environmental Science) degree.
 Her studies are aimed at engaging children in science using WomSAT as a tool.
 She is passionate about citizen science and several years of experience working in schools, and volunteers as a Girl Guides leader.

 Emily

-Emily Fryett is currently conducting an integrated Honours Project into sarcoptic wombat mange, while completing the final year of her Bachelor of Animal Science degree at Charles Sturt University.
+Emily Fryett completed a Bachelor of Animal Science (Hons) at Charles Sturt University in 2024.
+Her Honours Project investigated sarcoptic mange in wombats.
 Passionate about the conservation of Australian native wildlife, Emily is concerned about the significant threats currently facing wombat populations.
 Her project involves evaluating the accuracy of non-invasive diagnostic tools, evaluating the success rates of the currently available treatments and developing a distribution model for mapping and predicting sarcoptic mange in wombat populations across Australia.

 Peter